narger-ef/Practical-Sorting-of-Encrypted-Numbers/README.md

 ### Required arguments:
 One of the following two arguments is required in order to correctly give the input to the circuit.

-- To use as input a random vector of values, use `--random n` where `n` is a power of two.
+- To use as input a vector of values from 0 to `N` randomly shuffled, use `--random N` where `N` is a power of two.
 For example:
 ```
 ./Sort --random 8
 ```